Skip to main content

 Setting Up the Backend

-Click the Use Terraform CLI button on the Sandbox or Component detail page in the dashboard.
-This opens a modal with a downloadable nuon_backend.tf file containing the HTTP backend configuration for that workspace.
+Click the {} Use Terraform CLI button on the lower right part of Sandbox or Component detail page in the dashboard.
+This opens a modal, and click the Download button to retrieve a nuon_backend.tf file containing the HTTP backend configuration for that workspace.
 The generated file looks like this:

 nuon_backend.tf